 Skip to main content

-Discover how Insights help you explore company-wide trends—from performance to growth, flight risk, and more.
+Insights help you explore company-wide trends — from performance to growth, flight risk, and more.

-In this article, you’ll explore the overview, matrix, and participants, including all their key components and how to make the most of each component.
+In this article, you’ll learn about the overview, matrix, and participants, including their key components and how to make the most of each.

 1. Overview